patshiu/Bootstrap-3-Axure-7-Template-Library-Arial/README.md

 ####Tips
 #####Making sure your project exports with the bootstrap fontstack
+1.Add a new font mapping setting.
+2.Set source font to "Helvetica Neue" or "Arial", depending on what font you used in your project.
+3.Set destination "Font family" to <code>"Helvetica Neue", Arial, sans-serif</code>.
 <img src="https://dl.dropboxusercontent.com/u/3535944/Bootstrap3%20Axure7%20rplib/export_font_mappings_bootstrap_fontstack.png">
-1. Add a new font mapping setting.
-2. Set source font to "Helvetica Neue" or "Arial", depending on what font you used in your project.
-3. Set destination "Font family" to <code>"Helvetica Neue", Arial, sans-serif</code>.

 #####Use Widget Styles Library
 Many of the CSS classes are reflected in the Widget Styles library.
 You can format bodies of text or widgets with them.
 Apply widget styles by using the Base Style dropdown in the widget style panel.